Notes-lab/notes/README.md

 <ul>
   <li>At first you need to register then you should log in to your account</li>
   <li>Every note has category - you can create category</li>
   <li>Notes - you can create edit, and delete a note.
-When you want to create a note, you also need to create a password </li>
+When you want to create a note, you also need to create a password.
+If you edit note and dont enter password it saves old password </li>
   <li>Note is password protected - you need to enter password to see text of note and edit it</li>
 </ul>
 <br>